dwyl/phase-three/douro.md

 place to stay.

 Guests or "workawayers"
-are people
+are people that want to travel, explore and learn on a limited budget.
+Workawayers typically do **`25 hours`** of light work per week in exchange for a bed and meals.

 See:
 [**`#119`**](https://github.com/dwyl/phase-three/issues/119)

+We will list our project on Workaway
+[and other relevant/similar sites] as soon as we have our plan clearly layed out and somewhere for the people to stay.

 # Revenue

-There are _many_ streams of revenue for a small holding farm.
+There are **_multiple_ streams** of **revenue** for a small holding farm.
-The single most effective/lucrative one is temporary accommodation.
+The most effective/lucrative one is temporary accommodation.

 ## Main House